setl4/setl4/README.md

 Every program requires a specification of what is desired, whether written down, or as just a vision in the programmer's mind.

-Since creating programs in a branch of mathematics, the ideal specification should be mathematical, and, since all of mathematics use set theory in some way, the specification is best be written using set-theoretic data structures and operations.
+Since creating programs is a branch of mathematics, the ideal specification should be mathematical, and, since all of mathematics use set theory in some way, the specification is best be written using set-theoretic data structures and operations.